 The Concept of Crypto Wallets

-A crypto wallet isn’t a physical pouch for your digital coins; it’s a software tool that allows you to securely access, send, and receive cryptocurrencies.
-At its core, a wallet manages your public and private keys.
-The public key is your address on the blockchain, used to receive funds.
-The private key, on the other hand, is your digital signature; it proves ownership and authorizes transactions.
-Most wallets now use a seed phrase, a set of 12–24 words, to help you recover access if your device is lost or damaged.
+A crypto wallet is not a physical case for your digital coins, but a software tool that allows you to securely send, receive and store cryptocurrency.
+In fact, the wallet manages your public and private keys.
+A public key is your address in the blockchain used to receive funds.
+The private key, on the contrary, acts as a digital signature: it confirms ownership and authorises transactions.
+Most modern wallets use the so-called starting phrase – a set of 12-24 words that helps restore access to funds if the device is lost or damaged.

 Crypto wallets come in different forms, with distinct pros and cons.
 Some allow you to swap assets, stake crypto, or interact with blockchain apps and NFTs.
 Others are purely for secure storage.
 The key distinction lies in control: custodial wallets delegate control of your private keys to a third party, while non-custodial wallets give you full control and full responsibility.
 This difference affects everything from ease of use to security and ownership.